Skills Utilized

 However, once chosen, the overall color did not need to remain

 unbroken.
-Visual interest could be added and parts
+Visual interest could be added and parts of the text could

-if areas with a background near the
+stand out more if areas with a background near the opposite end

-of the spectrum were
+of the spectrum were included.

 A part that is often missed by 'black background' sites is that